Skip to main content

 Halt on the use of surgical mesh for SUI surgery (from 10 July 2018)

-A “period of high vigilance restriction” regarding vaginal mesh surgery has now been announced by the Cumberlege review, mirrored on the UK Parliament websitewith effect from 10 July 2018.
+A “period of high vigilance restriction” regarding vaginal mesh surgery was announced by the Cumberlege review, with effect from 10 July 2018.

 BAUS welcomes any recommendations that will help establish the nature and extent of complications suffered by women undergoing these types of surgery.
 Furthermore, we are keen to support the implementation of processes that will ensure existing patients with complications from mesh surgery are given the opportunity to be managed in centres with the required levels of experience, expertise and resources: click below to access information on this website about these centres.